scodes02/ENCORE-Materiality-Tool/README.md

 Input Files
 1. Procurement Data:
-   - Contains organizational spending data with taxonomy classifications in AUPN or relevant classification system
+   - Contains organizational spending data with taxonomy classifications in AUPN or relevant classification system.
+A dummy dataset is currently used so this workflow works form download.

 2. Classification Mappings:
    - `AUPN_into_ISIC_Classification.xlsx`: Maps organizational procurement categories to ISIC codes